The USCIS 90-Day Rule

-USCIS immigration officers assume that when a single-intent, temporary visa holder marries or applies for a green card within 90 days of entering the country, the applicant misrepresented themselves.
-The U.S. government takes this very seriously.
+USCISimmigration officers take misrepresentation very seriously.
 They will likely deny your green card application and may revoke your visa.
 This can lead to deportation.
 To prove that you did not misrepresent yourself, you need to provide additional evidence.
 If you can convince them of this, you might still have your application approved.

 You won’t necessarily lose out on your chances for a green card if you break the 90-day rule.
-If you have broken the rule, be prepared to answer USCIS’s questions.
+But be prepared to answer USCIS’s questions.
 USCIS will ask about your original intentions when traveling to the United States.
 You must convince your USCIS officer that you did not misrepresent your initial intentions to gain their approval.
 At your green card interview, you may present evidence of your intent to return to your home country.
-Such evidence can take the form of continuing employment, property ownership, and travel bookings.
+Such evidence can take the form of continuing employment, property ownership, or travel bookings.

 If your situation changed because of factors outside your control, proving your nonimmigrant intent should be easier.
-For example, suppose you intended to leave the United States but stayed after your spouse or a family member faced a sudden health emergency.
+For example, suppose you intended to leave the U.S. but stayed after your spouse or family member faced a sudden health emergency.
 In this case, you could present your situation as evidence that your intentions changed only after you arrived in the country.

 Your USCIS officer will make the final judgment on your nonimmigrant intent.
 Be sure to keep thorough records to prove your nonimmigrant intent.
 Always be honest.
 Misrepresenting facts or lying can hurt your application.

-Applying for a green card can be complicated, but working with a good immigration attorney can make it easier.
-As a green card holder, you’ll gain access to residential, work, and travel immigration benefits and will gain eligibility to become a United States citizen.
-If you can't afford the attorney fees and don't want to handle your green card or citizenship cases alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Applying for a green card can be complicated, but help is available.
+If you are eligible, our free web app will walk you through the green card process and help you prepare and file your application with the U.S. government.
+If you have broken the 90-day rule or if our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!